viniciusvasti/starter-next-tailwind-supabase/README.md

 ## Starting from this Starter

+1. Delete supabase folder to init it from scratch
-- Run `supabase init` to setup a new supabase project for the app
+2. Run `supabase init` to setup a new supabase project for the app
+3. Search for occurrences of "MyApp" and replace it with the name of you app
+4. Search for occurrences of "TODO" and fix it according to your needs

 ## Running Locally